Bushcraft Skills for Outdoor, Winter Survival

 The key to protecting your hands from the elements is proper gloves or mittens.
 You need to purchase mittens or gloves with inserts.
 Also, waterproof your gloves or mittens by applying waterproofing treatment like a snow seal.

 You need to cover your ears and face with a scarf or other clothing.
 The ideal hat would be a cap with flaps or a balaclava.
 You can warm up your face and ears by putting your hands on your face.
 But don’t rub any part of your face.

-To prevent snow blindness, you need to wear sunglasses or goggles.
-If you don’t have glasses with you, try to make improvised sunglasses where you can put two slits into cardboard were you would then attach the cardboard to your face through a string or, if you’ve them, an extra set of shoelaces.
+To prevent snow blindness, wear sunglasses or goggles.
+If you don’t have glasses with you, try to make improvised sunglasses where you can put two slits into cardboard where you would then attach the cardboard to your face through a string or, if you’ve them, an extra set of shoelaces.

-- Physical Activity-You need to keep moving to keep and stay warm.
+- Physical Activity-Keep moving to keep and stay warm.
 Notably, move your arms, shoulder, and other big muscles.
-And if you’re are stuck in a tent or other area with limited mobility, keep your feet, fingers hands, and toes moving.
+And if you’re are stuck in a tent or other area with limited mobility, keep your feet, fingers, hands, and toes moving.

-- Don’t Drink or Smoke-The stereotype of the St Bernard rescue dog with a liquor collar is false.
-So, when it is cold, avoid drinking alcohol as alcohol makes you lose your body lose heat quicker.
+- Don’t Drink or Smoke-.
+When it is cold, avoid drinking alcohol as alcohol makes you lose your body lose heat quicker.
 Tobacco also is terrible, as smoking can decrease blood flow.

 - Sunburn-Your exposure to the sun is doubled when you are on the snow.
 So, you need to use 30 SPF or more sunscreen.
 This link is an excellent guide to protecting your skins from the sun in snowy conditions.

 - Be Prepared– Know how to recognized and deal with sudden weather changes.